yeungda/tourist/README.markdown

 Tourist is an experiment into automated journeys through systems.
 I hope to use it to answer the following questions:

-* Can journeys be used to test a CMS application?
+* Can journeys be used to efficiently achieve high coverage of states in a CMS application?
-* Can journeys be used to test a wizard application?
+* Can journeys be used to efficiently achieve high coverage of states a wizard application?
-* Can journeys be used to test a restful web service?
+* Can journeys be used to efficiently achieve high coverage of states a restful web service?
 * Can journeys be used to collect data about an application and reason about it?
 Can it be used to check whether a global stylesheet has unused styles?
 What about page load times or number of clicks required?

 ## Usage